Confbase/cfgd/README.md

 ## Contents

-This repository contains four things:
+This repository contains three things:

 1. cfgd---the cfg server daemon
-2. a binary for creating cfg snapshot messages called cfg-build-snap
+2. cfgsnap---a Go package and binary for building and sending snapshot messages
-3. a binary for uploading snapshots to cfgd called cfg-send-snap
-4. a post-receive git hook which leverages cfg-build-snap and cfg-send-snap to upload snapshots to cfgd
+4. a post-receive git hook which leverages cfgsnap to upload snapshots to cfgd

 ## Installation

 To build from source, run `go get -u github.com/Confbase/cfgd`.

-Place the post-receive hook, cfg-build-snap, and cfg-send-snap in the appropriate directories (TODO: complete this documentation).
+Place the post-receive hook, cfgd, and cfgsnap in the appropriate directories.

 ## Testing